Up Coming Exhibits & Shows

 What's on the Easel

 Now and then I'll post a picture of "What's on the Easel".
-This is something I like to do with my students to show them what I have to do to reach a finished product.
+This is something I like to do with my students to show them what I have to do to reach a finished painting.

 Shé:kon, skennen'kó:wa Akwé:kon.

-Ironically whenever I'm in a classroom I forget to mention a children's story book I wrote & illustrated almost 5 years ago.
+Ironically whenever I'm in a classroom I forget to mention a children's story book I wrote & illustrated 5 years ago.
 It's based on a dream I had as a child & includes Mohawk/Kanien’kehá:ka experiences & stories.
 It was also included on the "First Nations Community Reads" recommended reading list.